-four decades of collective history deeply rooted in collaborative, innovative, and award-winning projects
+our team's collective history is deeply rooted in collaborative, innovative, and award-winning design

 saam (pronounced “sahm”) is a multi-lingual descriptor that translates as “together”

-Although Saam Architecture was founded in June 2014, the firm leadership has served together in executive positions for nearly two decades, collaborating on numerous projects across a multitude of sectors: aviation, civic, corporate, cultural/arts, federal, healthcare, higher education, hospitality, K–12, laboratories, libraries, master planning, mixed-use, multifamily residential, retail, and transportation.
-Since its establishment, Saam’s team has grown substantially, drawing talent from other high-profile Boston architectural studios to bring together diverse backgrounds and skill sets, enabling us to take a holistic approach to total design.
+Saam Architecture was founded in June 2014 by Diana Nicklaus and Jacobus (Koos) Louw, both of whom prioritized a highly collaborative, flexible, remote work model in creating the firm.
+Saam’s projects span a multitude of sectors, including: K-12, higher education, aviation, workplace, federal agencies and arts/cultural organizations.
+Since its establishment, Saam’s team has grown substantially to 34 staff members, drawing talent from other high-profile Boston architectural studios to bring together diverse backgrounds and skill sets, enabling us to take a holistic approach to total design.

-Collaboration is central to our approach to architecture: we provide responsible design solutions while acknowledging the client’s role in them.
-Our clients not only are serviced by responsive, flexible individuals who value trust and open communication, but also have extensive input into the project design, specifications, and execution so their needs can be met effectively.
-This business model has attracted top talent to our client base and given us a high rate of client retention.
+Collaboration is central to our approach to architecture: we provide responsible design solutions based upon our clients’ goals.
+Our clients are not only serviced by responsive, flexible individuals who value trust and open communication, but also provided with extensive agency through their input into the project design, specifications, and execution.

 We are a truly mobile professional service provider.
 Our clients are located throughout New England and the Northeastern United States.
 A number of our team members live outside a one hour commute from our studio.
 Investing in collaboration technology enables the Saam team to service clients from our Boston studio, from our homes or from the clients’ office or project site locations.
 When the need arises to be at clients’ offices or project sites we intentionally use the opportunity for personal client interaction by scheduling on-site project team work sessions that coincides with regular project meetings.